Peabody and Catalyst complete merger

 Lord Kerslake is the Chair for the new organisation and Ravi Rajagopal is the Vice-Chair.
 Ian McDermott, who has been Chief Executive of Peabody since October, will continue in his role and the current interim Chief Executive of Catalyst Sarah Thomas now takes up the post of Chief Operating Officer at Peabody.

 Ian McDermott said: "Our customers will be front and centre of our new organisation.
 Our increased scale will allow us to invest more in services, homes, technology and our people.
-We want to transform our services for the better, working with customers to create and design services that help them get things done easily and quickly.
+We want to transform our services for the better, working with residents to create and design services that help them get things done easily and quickly.
 We'll be focused on getting the basics right, including delivering an effective repairs service, and also fostering a people-first culture throughout the organisation.

 "I know we'll be judged not on our words, but on our actions and the quality of what we do, which is absolutely right.
 We will learn and improve as we transition to the new operating model, and we are determined to make the most of this huge opportunity to make a positive impact and help people flourish and succeed in their lives."